gabriellemhobson/SZ_2D_thermal_structure/README.md

 ### Generating meshes

 The code `driver_generate_mesh_generic.py` takes as input start and end points for 2D profiles of slab data, in latitude and longitude coordinates, stored in a .csv file.
 It creates a .geo file for the geometry based on that profile.
-It automatically meshes the .geo file to create a .msh file with the computational mesh and several .msh files necessary for visualization purposes.
+The argument `--write_msh` is by default set to `False`, but if it is set to `True`, it automatically meshes the .geo file to create a .msh file with the computational mesh and several .msh files necessary for visualization purposes.

-The code convert_msh_to_fenics_files.py converts .msh files to .xml files as required for fenics usage.
+The code `convert_msh_to_fenics_files.py` converts .msh files to .xml files as required for fenics usage.
 It also writes other files with information about the mesh which are required for post-processing.

 ```
 cd generate_meshes

-python3 driver_generate_mesh_generic.py --profile_csv "cascadia_start_end_points.csv" --slab_name "cascadia" --corner_depth -35.0 --output_path "output"
+python3 driver_generate_mesh_generic.py --profile_csv "cascadia_start_end_points.csv" --slab_name "cascadia" --corner_depth -35.0 --output_path "output" --write_msh False

 cd ..